mauriciovigolo/file-matcher/README.md

 # About

-This module offers assynchronous file search, by filename, file attributes and content.
+This module offers assynchronous file search by filename, file attributes and content.
 The search could be recursive or not.
-The difference between other similar implementations, is that it's possible to use a group of filters in conjunction to filename glob patterns and regex for file contents, refining the search.
+The difference from other similar implementations, is that it's possible to use a group of filters in conjunction to filename glob patterns and regex for file contents, refining the search.

 The result is a promise, resolved with an array of filenames that matched the criteria.